East–West dichotomy: Applications

 The East–West dichotomy has been used in studying a range of topics, including management, economics and linguistics.
-Knowledge Creation and Management (2007) examines it as the difference in organizational learning between Western cultures and the Eastern world.
+Knowledge Creation and Management (2007) examines it as the difference in organizational learning between Western cultures and Eastern cultures.
 It has been widely used in exploring the period of rapid economic growth that has been termed the "East-Asian miracle" in segments of East Asia, particularly the Asian Tigers, following World War II.
 Some sociologists, in line with the West as a model of modernity posited by Arnold J. Toynbee, have perceived the economic expansion as a sign of the "Westernization" of the region, but others look for explanation in cultural/racial characteristics of the East, embracing concepts of fixed Eastern cultural identity in a phenomenon described as "New Orientalism".
 Both approaches to the East–West dichotomy have been criticized for failing to take into account the historical hybridity of the regions.

 The concept has also been brought to bear on examinations of intercultural communication.
 Asians are widely described as embracing an "inductive speech pattern" in which a primary point is approached indirectly, but Western societies are said to use "deductive speech" in which speakers immediately establish their point.
 That is attributed to a higher priority among Asians in harmonious interrelations, but Westerners are said to prioritize direct communication.
 2001's Intercultural Communication: A Discourse Approach described the East–West dichotomy linguistically as a "false dichotomy", noting that both Asian and Western speakers use both forms of communication.